zapier/django-knowledge/docs/_build/html/_sources/overview.txt

 .. _about-how-it-works:

-How django-desk works
+How django-knowledge works
 ---------------------

-At its core, there are only a few moving parts, which keeps django-desk light and extensible.
+At its core, there are only a few moving parts, which keeps django-knowledge light and extensible.

 Models
 ~~~~~~

-There are only two data models in django-desk: **Question** and **Response**.
+There are only two data models in django-knowledge: **Question** and **Response**.
 As you can
 imagine, **Question** is the base model which can have an arbitrary number or **Response**'s.
 While **Response** is more or less a series of comments on a **Question**.